Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for Mexico increased 0.7 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.2 percent in March.
+The Conference Board Leading Economic Index® (LEI) for Mexico declined 0.2 percent and The Conference Board Coincident Economic Index® (CEI) remained unchanged in September.

-- The Conference Board CEI for Mexico, a measure of current economic activity increased slightly in March, after a small decline in February.
-Between September 2012 and March 2013, the coincident economic index increased 0.2 percent (about a 0.5 percent annual rate), down from an increase of 1.9 percent (about a 3.9 percent annual rate) for the previous six months.
-Meanwhile, real GDP grew 1.8 percent (annual rate) in the first quarter of 2013, down from 2.7 percent (annual rate) in the last quarter of 2012.
+- The Conference Board CEI for Mexico, a measure of current economic activity, was unchanged in September.
+Between March and September 2013, the coincident economic index grew 0.5 percent (about a 1.0 percent annual rate), slightly faster than the growth of 0.2 percent (about a 0.3 percent annual rate) for the previous six months.
+Meanwhile, real GDP contracted 2.9 percent (annual rate) in the second quarter, after increasing 0.1 percent (annual rate) in the first quarter of this year.

-With the 0.7 percent increase in March, The Conference Board LEI for Mexico now stands at 127.9 (2004=100).
-Based on revised data, this index increased 0.8 percent in February and increased 2.0 percent in January.
-During the six-month span through March, the index increased 3.4 percent, with five of the six components increasing (diffusion index, six-month span equals 83.3 percent).
+With the 0.2 percent decrease in September, The Conference Board LEI for Mexico now stands at 124.6 (2004=100).
+Based on revised data, this index increased 0.3 percent in August and increased 0.2 percent in July.
+During the six-month span through September, the index decreased 2.7 percent, with one of the six components increasing (diffusion index, six-month span equals 16.7 percent).

 COINCIDENT INDICATORS.
-One of the three components that make up The Conference Board CEI for Mexico increased in March.
+One of the three components that make up The Conference Board CEI for Mexico increased in September.
 The positive contributor was number of people employed (measured by IMSS beneficiaries).
 Industrial production and retail sales* declined in September.

-With the increase of 0.2 percent in March, The Conference Board CEI for Mexico now stands at 122.9 (2004=100).
-Based on revised data, this index decreased 0.1 percent in February and increased 0.1 percent in January.
-During the six-month span through March, the index increased 0.2 percent, with one of the three components increasing (diffusion index, six-month span equals 33.3 percent).
+Holding steady in September, The Conference Board CEI for Mexico now stands at 123.4 (2004=100).
+Based on revised data, this index increased 0.2 percent in August and July.
+During the six-month span through September, the index increased 0.5 percent, with one of the three components increasing (diffusion index, six-month span equals 33.3 percent).

-NOTES: There are no forecasted series in The Conference Board LEI.
-The series in The Conference Board CEI for Mexico is based on The Conference Board’s estimates for retail sales.
+NOTES: The series in The Conference Board CEI for Mexico is based on The Conference Board’s estimates for retail sales.